mlnotebook/mlnotebook.github.io/content/post/neuralnetwork.md

 	</div>
 </div>

 When we train our network, the nodes in the hidden layer each perform a calculation using the values from the input nodes.
-The output of this is passed on the nodes of the next layer.
+The output of this is passed on to the nodes of the next layer.
 When the output hits the final layer, the 'output layer', the results are compared to the real, known outputs and some tweaking of the network is done to make the output more similar to the real results.
-This is usually done with an algorithm called _back propagation_.
+This is done with an algorithm called _back propagation_.
 Before we get there, lets take a closer look at these calculations being done by the nodes.

 <h2 id="transferFunction">2.
 Transfer Function </h2>